 The Corvus Scan: How It Works, and What to Expect

-Whenever you get a quote for Smart Cyber, Smart Tech E&O, or Smart Cargo + Cyber, the coverage options you see are based in part on an assessment of your IT system.
+Whenever you get a quote for Smart Cyber or Smart Tech E+O, the coverage options you see are based in part on an assessment of your IT system.
 The technology we use to make this assessment is called the Corvus Scan.
 The Corvus Scan assesses your cybersecurity hygiene by analyzing your public-facing web infrastructure and combining this data with internet-wide vulnerability and threat research.

 How to Learn About a Company's Web Security Practices